|Grove - B.P.R.D.

 Rarely does a level come along that invokes such strong emotions like those of our wildest and most revered dreams.
 Grove is that map.
 B.P.R.D. spared no creative ingenuity to fashion this level and place you firmly in the surreal world that he imagined.

-Most pertinent to any discussion of grove will be the frustrating and baffling switch searches and difficulty of the level.
-Coupled with the initial release which featured several thousand tree sprites which caused a major performance hit for all players (This was eventually ironed out in an alternate version which eliminated frame rate problems, but what do you expect from the author of NUTS), make Grove a controversial addition to the years top picks.
-What is fascinating about Grove is that it may be the only wad where micro switch hunting is not only tolerated, but it adds an entirely new depth to the experience.
-Like a place from your wildest imagination, secrets abound in Grove and each one you discover fills you with a sense of accomplishment and wonder few wads ever achieve.
+Most pertinent to any discussion of Grove will be the frustrating and baffling switch searches and difficulty of the level.
+Coupled with the initial release, which featured several thousand tree sprites which caused a major performance hit for all players (this was eventually ironed out in an alternate version which eliminated frame rate problems, but what do you expect from the author of NUTS?), these issues make Grove a controversial addition to the years top picks.
+What is fascinating about Grove is that it may be the only wad where micro switch hunting is not only tolerated, but adds an entirely new depth to the experience.
+Like a place from your wildest imagination, secrets abound in Grove, and each one you discover fills you with a sense of accomplishment and wonder few wads ever achieve.

-Grove's atmosphere and beauty not only secure it a place as one of 2004's best maps, but it also distinguishes it as one of the top wads of all time.
+Grove's atmosphere and beauty not only secure it a place as one of 2004's best maps, but also distinguish it as one of the top wads of all time.